 Director of Children and Student Ministries

 I joined the Lord of Life family August of 2010 as the Children and Middle School Director.
 Currently I am the Director of Children & Students (Birth-18 yr).
-Before serving at Lord of Life, I was the junior and senior high director at Our Savior’s Way in Ashburn, Virginia.
+Before serving at Lord of Life, I was the Student Ministries Director at Our Savior’s Way in Ashburn, Virginia.

 I am excited about leaning into the lives of the children, families, and leaders at Lord of Life to draw them closer to a relationship with Christ.

 Director of Early Education Center

 Prior to Lord of Life, I spent 9 years on staff at another church as the Director of the Early Education Center and Children's Ministry.
 I'm passionate about teaching children Christ's love, and helping parents bring Christ into all aspects of their child's learning.
 I love the ever-changing mind and growth of preschoolers.
 Each day is an adventure!

 I met my husband, Brent while at the University of Kansas and we were married in 1998.
 We have four children - Samuel, Charlie, and our twins Joe and Hanna Lee.
 We spend a lot of time racing between sports, FCA, church and school, but I wouldn't have it any other way.